Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

-Our favorite overall women’s running shorts are the Oiselle Featherweight Roga Shorts for their comfort, performance, and overall value.
-The Ciele Athletics W DLYShort Short Brief was a close runner-up, and the REI Co-op Active Pursuits 4.5″ Shorts – Women’s is our favorite budget pick.
+Our favorite women’s running shorts are the Oiselle Roga Shorts, thanks to their comfort, performance, and overall value.
+The REI Co-op Active Pursuits 4.5″ Shorts are our favorite budget pick.
+If you like fitted shorts, we loved the Janji W’s 7″ Pace Shorts and the Patagonia Endless Run Shorts – 6″.

 Below is our roundup of our favorite shorts.
 To learn about what goes into great women’s running shorts or how to decide which shorts are right for you, jump down to our how-to-choose section and our answers to your most frequently asked questions.
-Lastly, check out our testing and methodology section if you’re curious about the rigors through which we put these shorts.
+Lastly, check out our testing and methodology section if you’re curious about the paces we put these shorts through.

 Best Running Shorts for Women